Every winter I am grateful that I made the decision to install a heated towel rail when we built our new home.

 Ladder-style heated towel rails have traditionally been more popular because they have good coverage, are simply designed, and have more size options.
 You choose the model based on your preference for round or square tube profiles, the number and spacing of rungs, and possibly the colour/material finish.

 Modular (individual) rails suit contemporary and minimalist bathroom decors, and there is now quite a range of stunning, architecturally designed styles.
-You generally need a minimum of three bars with a transformer for these rails.
+Generally, we recommend a minimum of three bars with a transformer for these rails.

 While wall-mounting is the most common type of installation, there are some floor-standing and ceiling-mounted models.
 Most of our heated towel rails can also be supplied as non-heated, and ladder rails have the option for soft-wired (plug-in).
 Other features you may want to find out about are: energy usage, voltage and wattage specifications, applicable safety ratings, and colour/finish options.